uCiC-app/slate/source/includes/_cards.md

-limit | Unsigned Integer | Maximum number of comments to return offset | Unsigned Integer | Offset in list of commentss to start return from page | Unsigned Integer | Page of comments to return
+limit | Unsigned Integer | Maximum number of comments to return offset | Unsigned Integer | Offset in list of commentss to start return from page | Unsigned Integer | Page of comments to return sort | String | Sort by 'createdAt' or likes'.
+Default is 'likes' order | String | Direction of sort, either 'ASC' for ascending or 'DESC' for descending, default is DESC

 ## Get User's Responded Cards